krivenko/som/doc/documentation.rst

   ::

         # Green's function containers
-        from pytriqs.gf import *
+        from triqs.gf import *
         # HDFArchive interface to .h5 files
-        from pytriqs.archive import HDFArchive
+        from h5 import HDFArchive
         # HDF5 archives must be modified only by one MPI rank.
         # is_master_node() checks we are on rank 0.
-        from pytriqs.utility.mpi import is_master_node
+        from triqs.utility.mpi import is_master_node

         # Main SOM class
         from som import Som